-Area Agency on Aging (AAA)
+Area Agency on Aging

-Provide leadership in addressing the needs of seniors and people with disabilities in San Mateo County.
+- Provide leadership in addressing the needs of seniors and people with disabilities in San Mateo County

-Develop systems of care in the community that supports independence for seniors and people with disabilities.
+- Develop systems of care in the community that supports independence for seniors and people with disabilities

-Administer federal, state, local and private funds in support of an integrated system of care.
+- Administer federal, state, local and private funds in support of an integrated system of care

-One of the Area Agency on Aging (AAA) roles is contracting services with other County agencies, cities and community-based organization to provide needed services.
+The AAA plays a role in contracting services with other County agencies, cities and community-based organization to provide needed services.

-The AAA is mandated to complete a strategic plan in four year planning cycles.
+The AAA is mandated to complete strategic plans in four year planning cycles.
 The Area Plan is intended to accurately reflect AAAs future activities by involving and serving older individuals, their families, and caregivers.
 It provides the format and structure to identify and document needs and addresses concerns in a manner consistent with the Older Americans Act (OAA) and the Older Californians Act (OCA) to enable communities and AAAs to plan for the future.
 To this end, AAAs are charged with addressing and planning for a broad spectrum of matters related to older individuals and adults with disabilities in our community.
-The Are Plan informs public and policy makers, locally and statewide, about how the AAA plans to address local needs and accomplish goals and objectives.
-The Area Plan allows for the AAA to re-examine its direction and progress as a result of change and allows for the addition, changing, or deleting of current elements and objectives.
+The Area Plan informs public and policy makers, locally and statewide, about how the AAA plans to address local needs and accomplish goals and objectives.
+The Area Plan allows for the AAA to re-examine its direction and progress as a result of change and allows for the addition to, changing, or deleting of current elements and objectives.

 New Beginning Coalition